 My two youngest children have outgrown our long-time homeschool habit of morning room time.
 Today I am sharing the benefits of this habit I’ve seen in all my children.
+Just how morning room time builds learning skills for later.
 But first, a short recap to answer, What is Morning Room Time?
 What About the Little Ones?

 …Morning Room Time.
 This is when the two younger ones spent half an hour to 45 minutes of alone, play time while listening to a recording of mine and Hodgepodgedad’s voices.
 We share Bible verses, the ABCs, sing some hymns, practice learning our address and more.
 All of this is mixed up with fun Veggie Tale and Bible songs some hymns and some Laurie Berkner.

 Morning Room Time is the habit that blesses all ages.
 It’s how I can be in two places at once!
 Both helping our littlest ones and helping the older ones with math or some other subject.
 Plus, little ones learn how to play quietly, by themselves for a short span of time.
 This is an important skill.
 Having some quiet, alone time allows your little one the opportunity to work on small motor skills, build attention span and learn the contentment of playing alone.
 Do you see how this is a gift in a busy household?
 As my children have grown, I see so many other skills they have that stem from the morning room time habit…

 I’ve written extensively about Morning Room Time in the past.
 If you missed this series, please see more how-tos of morning room time:

 - Morning Room Time – updated last year